Our CPD Offer

-Dr Caroline Pryer, Headteacher is our National Leader in Education with particular interest in bespoke CPD for all schools.
+Dr Caroline Pryer, Headteacher is our National Leader in Education with particular interest in bespoke CPD and performance management.

-SLE/LP; CPD; and SPTM: Specialist Leaders in Education/Lead Practitioners; Continual Professional Development; and Succession Planning and Talent Management.
+The three Specialist Leaders in Education/Lead Practitioners offer the OTAP and Outstanding Teaching Programme, Continual Professional Development; and Succession Planning and Talent Management.

-The school offers both Specialist Leaders in Education and Lead Practitioners who are ready and keen to share best practice to support schools with any aspect of teaching and learning in most subjects and areas of the curriculum and provision.
-We are committed to developing the teaching profession to identify talent; manage this to the reveal the highest potential for the staff; and provide a wealth of talent prepared to take roles of responsibility as opportunities arise.
-This happens through effective CPD, training, communication, coaching and the sharing of best practice.
+They are available to share best practice to support schools with any aspect of teaching and learning in areas of the curriculum and provision.
+We are committed to developing the teaching profession to reveal the highest potential for teachers and teaching staff; and provide a wealth of talent prepared to take roles of responsibility as opportunities arise.